 There are several online collaborative trees currently available.
-There is an expectation in some quarters that this is the way forward for family historians, and that there will eventually be a single global tree available that we can all consult.
+There is an expectation in some quarters that this is the way forward for family historians, and that there will eventually be a single unified tree available that we can all consult.
 Just how realistic is that though?

 As the term ‘family tree’ implies, such data is basically just representing biological lineage, and might include names, dates, and places for BMD (Birth, Marriage, & Death) events.
 Family history data in the more general sense is rarely put online — especially for free — but why is that?

 Well, one obvious reason is that the associated database model may only accommodate the more limited lineage type of data.
 Even if you wanted to include citations, narrative, places, or records of other event types, then there would be no easy way to store it except, possibly, as amorphous text.

 Another reason is that someone’s full family history, including all their sources, images, workings, notes, etc., may be the product of decades of expensive and time-consuming research.
 Why should they simply give it away for free, or even store it in an online private tree that, technically-speaking, the content provider owns and may make use of?